-If you have never attended a 12 Step meeting before, the idea of walking into a room full of strangers and sharing your story can be intimidating.
+If you have never attended an Alcoholics Anonymous meeting before, the idea of walking into a room full of strangers and sharing your story can be intimidating.
 You are not alone in that sentiment.
-Feeling anxious or overwhelmed before your first meeting is normal.
+Feeling anxious or overwhelmed before your first AA meeting is normal.
 But if you push beyond your discomfort, you may find that 12 Step meetings provide you with the extra support you are looking for to keep you on track in your recovery.

 Remember, everyone was new at some point.

 During 12 Step meetings, you will hear a lot of the same phrases, you will hear about the Big Book, you will hear about the steps or different prayers ⎼ it is okay to not understand everything that is going on.
 Everyone in that room was new at one point and learned along the way.
 Know that no one will judge you.
 In most cases, group members will be more than willing to help you gain a better understanding of 12 Step and how it can aid your recovery.
 After all, helping others is a big component of 12 Step.

 Once the meeting has started, you don’t have many opportunities for small talk.
 But if you show up ten minutes early, you can find the moderator or meeting chair and let them know that it is your first meeting.
 It is their job to welcome newcomers and help them feel at ease.
 They will likely introduce you to some old-timers or particularly nice and welcoming group members who will help you navigate your first meeting.
 After the meeting is over, be sure to stay for a few minutes and introduce yourself to others.
 You never know who could be a great source of support.